 Want your music available in peoples’ Instagram stories?
 This is available for free with these guys.
-Not sure how much you get paid but it is optional and doesn’t cost anything extra.
+Not sure how much you get paid, but it is optional and doesn’t cost anything extra.

 If someone uses your music in a video on YouTube, you can collect some commission from it.
 This is a nice bit of automatic police work, but you may only want this if your music gets relatively popular.
 It costs $4.95 per year, plus DistroKid gets 20% of the revenue earned from this.
 I’d do the math on this before you throw down money on it.
 Be mindful though, people get their music from YouTube videos.
 A lot.

-For another $7.95 per year, DistroKid will add your music to any new store or streaming service that they start working with.
+For another $7.95 per year, DistroKid will add your music to any new store or streaming service they start working with.
 It is unlikely you’ll recuperate with this feature, but it is cool they offer it.
 If you want really wide exposure or your music is streamed a lot, it is probably worthwhile.

 This is a nice landing page link you can use to broadcast your album to once you release it through DistroKid.
-It includes an array of links directly to your release for all the major digital store.
+It includes an array of links directly to your release for all the major digital stores.
 It also has a fair amount of statistics with it, so you can see if it is being used.
 This is extremely useful if you are using Instagram to promote your music.